returnDanilo/MicrobeBingo/development.md

 		rsync --verbose --progress --recursive --exclude ".git" /your_local_machine/microbebingo myvm:"~" ssh myvm "~/microbebingo/permissions_setter.sh"

-1. ssh in using the `myvmTmux` alias when you want to get a shell.
+1. ssh-in using the `myvmTmux` alias when you want to get a shell.
 Use the `myvm` alias otherwise.

 		ssh myvmTmux
 		cd ~/microbebingo